 James Hannon has been riding on the point-to-point circuit since 2000, with his first success coming in October 2003 at Ballindenisk aboard Farasani.
-A year to remember throughout the 2017/18 campaign saw him enjoy his most successful season to date with 14-winners, including a first double under rules at Downpatrick in May 2018.
+The 2022 season saw him win his first title when sharing the southern award with Barry O'Neill with a personal best of 20 winners, a season which also saw him record his first treble which was achieved at his local fixture in Tallow.
 Hannon's family stand Grand National sire Cloudings at their Old Road Stud in Waterford.

 Stats are generating...
 Please wait a moment.

 The Irish National Hunt Steeplechase Committee Annual Point-to-point awards took place at Dunboyne Castle on Saturday 18th June after a long-awaited three-year absence due to the COVID-19 pandemic.

 Popular rider James Hannon rode his 100th winner between the flags with success in the Dromahane opener.

 Blue Sans proves better value than New Money.

 The Co.
 Cork handler won the four-year-old maiden at Knockanard on Sunday